fbitti/crowncoin/doc/bitcore.md

 Basically, it adds "address index" feature.

 But the difficulty of integrating it into Crown is that Crown is based on v0.10, while bitpay-bitcoin is based on v0.12.
-Notable differences:
+Notable changes:

 All files in `qa/rpc-tests` are not added yet, because the test framework seems different.